 Unfortunately, this doesn’t mean there aren’t plenty of photos where the censorship ruins the image.
 Good images ruined by a little line.
 And I don’t get it, why have we become so sensitive?

 What are the things you would change on Instagram?
-Or is there something that still misses and you really want to?
+Or is there something still missing that you really want?
 Let me know in the comments!